Going strong since 1979!

 2006 – Sanford, NC – Sandhills of North Carolina.
 The rally began ‘unofficially’ with a 42 or 30mi ride to the House in the Horseshoe.
 Philip Alston built the house just before the Revolutionary War.
 The interpreter was fantastic, the weather perfect, rolling hills and a couple of bridges over the Deep River made for a perfect start to the rally.
 Saturday the teams departed for Jordan Lake Dam, more low traffic rolling riding (though it was almost ALL downhill to the dam) and a Lebanese picnic lunch at the hillside (steep up) pavilion in San-Lee park.
 Potteries to be found during the afternoon and generous food and beverage in the hospitality room before the banquet at the Civic Center.
 Salmon and chicken with bluegrass music and dancing after.
 More rollers on Sunday as all rode with a fast clip to beat the rain.
 Thanks Smith Doss & Claude Monnier.

-2003 – Tallahassee, FL – The hotel was almost in sight of the Capital.
+2003 – Tallahassee, FL – Heidi and Al Parker along with Angela and Greg Knecht hosted from the capital of Florida.
+The hotel was almost in sight of the Capitol.
 Friday a morning ride to McClay Gardens.
 Out through town on bike lanes (including US 90), then canopy roads and neighborhoods.
 We found Hopkins (a great local sandwich shop) for lunch.
-Halloween dress up at the Florida Historical Museum with desert for all Friday night.
+Halloween dress up at the Florida Historical Museum with dessert for all Friday night.
 Saturday, mass start for the long riders UP to the Capital at 20mph! out to St Marks Light House, Wakulla Springs for lunch and return.
-A banquet in the FSU stadium (it’s big) with the FSU Circus! providing entertainment.
+A banquet in the FSU stadium (it’s big) with the FSU Circus, perhaps the best entertainment for a STR Saturday! providing entertainment.
 Sunday great canopy road rides to finish.

 2002 – Bay St Louis, MS – Two weeks before the rally – hurricanes hit the coast – Hank & Susan agonize – will there be a rally?
 Lots of work altering routes, but the roads were clear by rally time.
 Friday we began with a non-bike option – a visit to Stennis Test Facility.
 After lunch the bikes headed out – a tour along the beach and through town.
 Restaurants were scoped out for Friday dinner.
 Saturday Hank had at least 3 police departments co-ordinated to lead us across US 90 to Pass Christian then north to Diamondhead for lunch.
 He had even arranged to clear a major route blockage in Diamondhead.
 Thanks Hank, you saved us many miles of riding.
 52 miles was the short ride for the day!
 Great roads, little traffic away from the coast, and buffalo.
 Dinner at the Casino Magic club house was all you could eat of fantastic food, followed by Charles Gray speaking about area history.
 Sunday was a FAST blast in the fog.
 Again, a full police escort through every light on US 90 for 10 miles!